The Ultimate Guide to Safely Defrosting Bison Steak

 • Increase the cooking time and lower the heat to ensure even cooking.

-• Cooking from frozen is convenient but may result in a slightly different texture compared to thawed steak.
+• Cooking from frozen is convenient but may can increase the likelihood of a slightly different texture compared to thawed steak.

 Tips for Safely Defrosting Bison Steak